eepson123tw/blog/content/en/4.aiend/tokenizer.md

 ---
-title: Tokenizer 分詞器
+title: Tokenizer
-description: Tokenizer 是一個將文本轉換成 token 的工具，這些 token 可以是單詞、子詞或字符等，是 NLP 模型的基本輸入單位。
+description: A tokenizer is a tool that converts text into tokens, which can be words, subwords, or characters, serving as the basic input units for NLP models.
 icon: 'lucide:brackets'
 gitTalk: false
 date: 2025-03-08 15:29:00